un-def/dl-plus/README.md

 ## Extractor Plugin Authoring Guide

+NOTE: you can use the [un1def/wasdtv][un1def-wasdtv-extractor-repo] plugin repository as an example.

 1. Choose a namespace.
 Namespaces are used to avoid name conflicts of different plugins created by different authors.
 It's recommended to use your name, username, or organization name as a namespace.
 Make sure that the namespace is not already taken (at least search for `dl-plus-extractor-<namespace>` on [PyPI][pypi-website]).

     The namespace must consist only of lowercase latin letters and digits.
 It should be reasonable short to save typing.